BrianSturgis/JanWeek6Project/README.md

 <p align="center"> Authored by Brian Sturgis</p>
 <p align="center">Updated on Feb 12th, 2020</p>

 ## Detailed Description
 MAKE SURE TO READ INSTRUCTIONS REGARDING PROTECTING YOUR API KEY BELOW!

 This is an currency exchange application that will take in a amount in U.S dollars and convert it into a foriegn currency.
+It is a fully functioning calculator as well.
 To come to this solution the application will use "exchange rate API" and javascript to provide solutions.

-This application is built currently to be displayed in full screen otherwise the UI will not align correctly with the background artwork.

 ## KNOWN BUGS
 - does not work well with chrome DARK MODE extension.
 - limited responsiveness.
 - The app needs a refresh button located on the UI.
 User must use browsers refresh to reset UI fully but is not needed to use app over an over.

-## Setup/Installation Requirements
+### Setup/Installation Requirements

 ## GIT HUB
 - repository location (https://github.com/BrianSturgis/Janweek6project